corazawaf/coraza/internal/memoize/README.md

 Currently it is opt-in under the `memoize_builders` build tag as under a misuse (e.g. using after build time) it could lead to a memory leak as currently the cache is global.

+**Important:** Connectors with *live reload* functionality (e.g. Caddy) could lead to memory leaks which might or might not be negligible in most of the cases as usually config changes in a WAF are about a few rules, this is old objects will be still alive in memory until the program stops.